Mastro 👨🍳

 Installing Reactive Mastro

 There are basically two ways to install Reactive Mastro.
-Using npm, or using the pre-bundled file from the CDN.
+Using a package manager, or using the pre-bundled file from the CDN.

-If your project uses npm and a bundler, you can add the mastro package as a dependency:
+If your project uses Node.js and a bundler, you can add the mastro package as a dependency.
+For example using npm/npx and JSR’s npm compatibility layer:

-For example using the Astro framework, you can then use Reactive Mastro in a .astro component like:
+Then, for example using the Astro web framework, you can use Reactive Mastro in a .astro component like:

 <my-counter>